 The heat has broken.

-Our meteorologists here in Richmond tell us the hottest days of 2019 are in our rear view mirrors.
+Our meteorologists here in Richmond say our hottest temperatures of 2019 are in our rear view mirror.

-I’m sitting here enjoying the gentle liquid sunshine and the cooler temperature.
+I’m sitting here enjoying the gentle rain, the cooler temperature and looking forward to the rest of the summer.

 Remember: You Matter.
 Your Stories Matter.
 Tell Them Well!